-We tend to categorise information, sounds, memories of particular places, situations, smells and we also recall sequences of actions which were functional in specific contexts.
+We tend to categorise information, smells sounds, memories of particular places and we also recall sequences of actions which were functional in specific contexts.

 When you feel anxious, do you avoid that situation or do you face it?
 When you face it, do you ask for help or do you fight as a fearless warrior?

-Analysing the sequence of dysfunctional reactions to a specific phobic situation is crucial if we aim to find the solutions of our problem.
+Analysing the sequence of dysfunctional reactions to a specific phobic situation – is crucial – if we aim to find the solution for our problem.

-The Brief Strategic Therapy is a short term therapy which usually lasts no more then 10 sessions and adopts specific models of treatments for specific meantal health problems.
+The Brief Strategic Therapy is a short term therapy which usually lasts no more then 10 sessions and adopts specific models of treatments for specific mental health problems.